 Mix thoroughly until combined well.
 Add the eggs, one at a time.
 Mix well to incorporate, making sure to scrape down sides.

-Combine all of the dry ingredients together.
+Combine all of the dry ingredients together in a separate bowl, mix well.
 Beat in the dry ingredients just until well blended, adding more flour if needed to prevent the dough from sticking.
 BE CAREFUL, with the cornstarch being so light, you will definitely get a “white cloud” coming from the mixer.

 Roll pieces of dough into a rope the length of a pencil and roll into a small pretzel shape or coil overlapping the end, tear off the ends to meet and seal.
 Another version is to roll into oval balls and press down with a fork.
 A cookie press with various shapes can also be used.
 Be creative with the shapes.
 Below you will see the method of rolling the traditional shape for Rosketti: